salesforcecli/plugin-orchestrator/messages/appframework.update.template.md

 # summary

-Update an existing AppFramework template.
+Update an existing template.

 # description

-Update the metadata and properties of an existing AppFramework template.
-This command allows you to modify the template's label, description, and other properties to keep your templates current and well-documented.
+Update the metadata and properties of an existing template.
+Use this command to modify the template's label, description, and other properties to keep your templates current and well-documented.

 You can identify the template to update by either its unique ID or its name.
 Template IDs are guaranteed to be unique, while template names should be unique within an org.
 You can update one or more properties in a single command.

-Template updates are useful for maintaining accurate documentation, improving template discoverability, and ensuring templates remain relevant as your organization's needs evolve.
-Updated templates immediately reflect changes in the Analytics Studio UI.
+Template updates are useful for maintaining accurate documentation, improving template discoverability, and ensuring templates remain relevant as your org's needs evolve.
+Updated templates immediately reflect changes in Tableau Next.

-You must have AppFramework enabled in your org and appropriate permissions to modify templates.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkModifyApp user permission to modify templates.
 You can only update templates that exist in the target org.

 # examples